-Trump’s Tax Plan Is Very Good For Trump: $757 million over 10 years
+Trump’s Tax Plan Is Very Good For Trump: $757 Million Over 10 Years

 Critics wondered how Trump could make such a claim, given his many boasts about his wealth and the sworn financial disclosures he has filed since he began running for president two years ago.

-“It is preposterous for the president to claim he wouldn’t personally benefit from this tax reform proposal,” said New Jersey Democratic Rep. Bill Pascrell, who as a member of the House Ways and Means Committee has been trying to push legislation forcing Trump to disclose his tax returns.
+“It is preposterous for the president to claim he wouldn’t personally benefit from this tax reform proposal,” said Rep. Bill Pascrell (D-N.J.), who, as a member of the House Ways and Means Committee, has been trying to push legislation forcing Trump to disclose his tax returns.
 “The Republican Congress is flying blind by endorsing a tax reform proposal from this president without knowing whether he’s proposing to enrich himself.
 The American people deserve answers and I intend to keep up the fight.”

 A precise analysis of Trump’s finances would only be possible if he released his tax returns.
 Trump promised he would do so should he run for president, but then reneged on that upon entering the race in June 2015.

-Huffpost’s analysis was based on a conservative tally of Trump’s “Financial Disclosure Report” dated June 14, 2017.
+HuffPost’s analysis was based on a conservative tally of Trump’s “Financial Disclosure Report” dated June 14, 2017.
 It examined all the sources of income listed, always taking the lower amount when presented with a range between two income values for a particular business entity, and showed a total of at least $569.4 million.

 The analysis then discounted entities that are “C” corporations whose dividends are taxed differently, as well as businesses whose profits are generated abroad and ostensibly subject to the tax laws of that country.
 Trump’s golf course in Scotland, for which he claimed income of $14.5 million, or Ireland, for which he claimed income of $12.5 million, are two examples.